|

 prescribe glasses.

-Orthoptists are required to undertake a 3.5 - 4
+Orthoptists are required to undertake an

-year undergraduate degree or graduate entry
+undergraduate degree or postgraduate

 masters degree to qualify for practice.
 The